microsoft/vscode-docs/docs/extensions/language-support.md

 ## Help With Function and Method Signatures

-When the user enters a function or method call your extension can help with information about the function/method that is being called.
+When the user enters a function or method, display information about the function/method that is being called.

 ![Type Hover](images/language-support/signature-help.gif)